commonhaus/foundation/agreements/sponsorship/ossi-addendum.md

 The Partner agrees that, for the EOL versions of open source software it elects to support under OSSI, it will use commercially reasonable efforts to:

 - identify, triage, and remediate security vulnerabilities;
-- deliver compatibility fixes or guidance for users who cannot yet upgrade; and
+- deliver compatibility fixes or guidance for customers who cannot yet upgrade; and
 - coordinate vulnerability disclosure with affected Commonhaus projects and upstream maintainers before public disclosure where feasible and appropriate.

 ## Foundation Commitments